goodpuppies/workman/markdown/diagnostics/auditable-error-diagnostics.md

 The point is to get rule identity, premise identity, operand roles, and origin into the data path as one concept.
 Avoid separate `RuleContext`, `ConstraintOrigin.message`, and ad hoc role fields.

-### Phase 3: Replace Message Origins With Anchored Claims
+### Step 3: Replace Message Origins With Anchored Claims

 Current string origins are useful but too presentation-shaped.
 Replace them with claims and anchors: